 - Not able to exclude physical (structural) anomalies

 - In 3% of cases there is no-call result

-- If the NIPT is positive further referral/testing will be needed
+- If the NIPT is high probability, further referral/testing will be needed

 What is NIPT?
 What is Harmomy test?

 Non-Invasive Prenatal Testing (NIPT) is a screening method for determining the chance that a baby will be born with Down’s syndrome or other specific chromosomal anomalies.
 NIPT is based on the assessment of small DNA fragments from a baby’s placenta (named ‘cell-free DNA’ or ‘cfDNA’) that are disseminated in the blood of every pregnant mother.
 Placental cfDNA is usually identical to the DNA of the baby and testing it provides an opportunity for early detection of particular chromosomal anomalies without harming the baby.

 Harmony Test is our single and carefully selected NIPT laboratory provider.
 Harmony Prenatal Test is a trade name of the cfDNA test.

 Although cfDNA is a relatively new genetic test, it has been proven to be superior to any other screening tests for Down’s Syndrome, including the Combined Screening Test (CST) used by the NHS.
 However, NIPT can detect a relatively small proportion (about 15%) of all fetal anomalies, because the vast majority of fetal anomalies are physical (structural) and not chromosomal.

 NIPT is a screening test, meaning that NIPT cannot give a definitive answer about whether a baby has Down’s syndrome or other tested chromosomal conditions.
 If the results are positive (high chance) follow-up invasive testing is needed to get a definite diagnosis.
 Any invasive testing carries a small risk of miscarriage.